-Note: Standard errors are clustered by PR; : p < .1, : p < .05, : p < .01.
-All regressions control for housing characteristics, location and year fixed effects, and the controls used in Table 3.
+Note: Standard errors are clustered by PR; \: p < .1, \: p < .05, \\: p < .01.
+All regressions control for housing characteristics, location and year fixed effects, and the variables displayed in Table 3.
 The endogenous dependent variable is the number of housing units completed in the preceding November/December as a share of the average yearly supply of new housing, instrumented by the summer rainfall shock.
-All regressions are weighted by the inverse size of the local housing stock in order to achieve comparability with the panel IV regressions displayed in Table 3.
-The samples are partitioned by number of rooms.
+All regressions are weighted by the inverse size of the local housing stock to achieve comparability with the panel IV regressions.